strigo/wryte/README.md

 Note that if the data is unattainable for any reason, Wryte will spit out an error message stating so when the logger is instantiated.

+#### Container oriented context

+If you're running within a container (namely, Docker), the hostname is the only certain identifier you have for your host.
+Luckily, starting with a rather early version of Docker, the hostname is also the shortened container's id.
+Even luckily-er, if you're running on EC2, the metadata endpoint is accessible from within the container, so you can pinpoint your exact location by correlating EC2 instance metadata with container ids.

 #### Binding contextual information to a logger

 To prevent having to repeat context with every log message, Wryte allows you to bind any amount of key=value pairs to a logger to add context to it.